 Add 1 cup of chocolate chips if desired and make these into pumpkin chocolate chip cookies

 Use strong cooled coffee instead of milk in the frosting for a spiced pumpkin latte flavour.
+Everyone knows I am a pumpkin spice latte addict, in fact I just adore the best pumpkin coffees out there.

 Pumpkin Cranberry Cookies are Great Keepers